How to Request a Replacement Sensor

 - Difference between sensors: It's common for people to switch sensors and notice that the values are different.
 I know that this can be disconcerting, but the key thing to know is that variations in readings will occur and this is expected.
 Since all readings fall within an error margin, two sensors might read ~15% differently.
 We find that focusing on the trends in glucose values before and after meals is the most valuable way to use CGM even if baseline readings are slightly different.
 Levels' Zone Score algorithm only weighs the change between pre- and post-meal glucose and glucose variability, rather than the absolute numbers at the beginning or end.
 The absolute numbers are factored into the Metabolic Score, but the relative glucose changes are most heavily weighted.

 - CGM falls off or comes loose: If your sensor becomes partially or fully dislodged from its original place, don't attempt to push it back in.
 Levels will be happy to send you a replacement

 How to request a replacement CGM:

-Please reach out to firstname.lastname@example.org and our team will be happy to help out!
+Please reach out to firstname.lastname@example.org to confirm your shipping address and our team will be happy to help out!